I could barely contain my anticipation as I gazed out the window of our 15-seat turboprop airplane at the turquoise Caribbean waters below…

 “What about Guatemala?
 Aren’t they ready to invade Belize?” he asked.

 “Is the government stable?”

-As we flew back to San Francisco, Rick was already into designing our new home in the Caribbean.
-A doubter just a week before, he was now diving enthusiastically into this design/build adventure.
+As we flew back to San Francisco, Mike was already into designing our new home in the Caribbean.
+The week before a doubter, now he was diving enthusiastically into this design/build adventure.